GRANT APPLICATION

 HOW TO APPLY

-APPLICATION PORTAL – OPEN JULY 1, 2026
+APPLICATION PORTAL – IS NOW OPEN FROM JULY 1, 2026 TO SEPTEMBER 1ST, 2026

 HALTON FOUNDATION GRANT APPLICATION FORM